danielaparker/jsoncons/doc/ref/json_reader.md

 and a specified [parse_error_handler](parse_error_handler.md).

-Note: It is the programmer's responsibility to ensure that `basic_json_reader` does not outlive any source, content handler, and error handler passed in the constuctor.
+Note: It is the programmer's responsibility to ensure that `basic_json_reader` does not outlive any source, content handler, and error handler passed in the constuctor, as `basic_json_reader` holds pointers to but does not own these resources.

 #### Parameters